Shrey0408/YTLiveChatChessMoves/README.md

 # YTLiveChatChessMoves
 -> Real Time Youtube live chat poll for chess Moves or by given filter -> Completely serverless architectecture using AWS Lambda and AWS API Gateway.
--> Uses Websocket for real time communication
+-> Youtube Data API used to extract live chat messages and Websocket for real time polling.